 “I think people are curious about their own mental health and I don’t think we do a good job as mental healthcare professionals educating the public,” says Puder.
 “There aren’t a lot of mental health care professionals in the public sphere at all.
 I think people have a lot of questions, and there’s a lot of misinformation going around, so I’m happy to put out some real science that people find interesting.”

 It’s important to note that TikTok is not a replacement for therapy.
 Individual and in-person therapy is important for getting to the root of mental health issues, but as anyone who’s ever been to therapy knows, it’s a big, scary first step.
-Therapists on TikTok aim to lessen that gap by educating the public on basic practices to help improve their mental health.
+Therapists on TikTok aim to lessen that gap by educating the public on basic practices to help improve their mental health and help people feel more comfortable seeking the care they need.

 “As soon as I joined TikTok, I noticed the app was running rampant with teenagers and adolescents that were very confused about how their body and mind works,” says Dr. Courtney Tracy, a licensed clinical social worker with a doctorate in clinical psychology.